Preorder

 'Frizzle Mix' Large Flowering Gladiolus, Mix Ruffled Glads from $9.99

-The 'Conco d'Oro' gladiolus orange blooms are bold and supportive for your other flowers all at the same time.
+Frizzle Mix is a wonderfully ruffled gladiolus.
+It gives a new persepctive on the possibilities of gladiolus being fun!
 We provide them in 12/14 cm bulbs (technically corms) so you get the best available.
 Gladiolus are deer, rabbits, and rodent resistant.
 For our large flowering glads, we bring in large 12/14 corms so you get bigger blooms.
 Click here for all of our gladiolus offerings.
-Characteristics 48" Tall Blooms in about 8-9 weeks from planting USDA Zones 8-10 (Hardy in these zones, lift and store in winter in other zones) Full Sun Bloom Color: Orange Additional Information Great for Mass Plantings, Borders, and Cutting Gardens.
-Great for butterflies and other pollinators Ships starting in mid to late March Key Planting Tips Plant gladiolus 4" deep with an amended soil with 10-10-10 or something similar.
+Characteristics 48" Tall Blooms in about 8-9 weeks from planting USDA Zones 8-10 (Hardy in these zones, lift and store in winter in other zones) Full Sun Bloom Color: Rainbow of Colors Additional Information Great for Mass Plantings, Borders, and Cutting Gardens.
+Great for butterflies and other pollinators Ships starting in mid to late March to end of June Key Planting Tips Plant gladiolus 4" deep with an amended soil with 10-10-10 or something similar.
 Just make sure the first number (nitrogen) is 5 or 10.
 Or plant with a finished compost.
 Stagger your planting every 2 weeks so you can enjoy blooms continuously all summer.
 To lift and store for winter, simply go dig up corms after the foliage has faeded to yellow/brown.
 Separate the mother corm and compost/dispose and most of the time you will have two new corms.
 We sepearate those usually when we dig them up after we hose them off.
 Dry in a single layer out of the sun for a 10-14 days then we simply place in netting or crates for winter.
 They are not stored with any medium - this is partly why Grandma loved them so much.

 'Gallery Rembrandt' Dahlias are great for containers and edges of borders.
 Their 16" height makes them easy to care for and place on patios and porches.
 No need to pinch back as they stay compact right from the start.
 Get a head start on spring by starting them 2-3 months before your last frost and they will bloom right into fall.
 'Gallery Rembrandt' has a dark pink blossom with a yellow center.
 They provide interest all summer long.
 We provide them in clumps the majority of the time.
 Sometimes they will be stand alone with necks and eyes depending on the season’s harvest.
 Characteristics 16” tall (Many people pinch back to encourage a bushier, shorter plant) Blooms are 2-3” wide USDA Zones 8-10 (Hardy in these zones, lift and store in winter in other zones) Summer to Fall Bloom Duration: Continuous Blooms through frost starting in mid to late summer Full Sun to Partial Shade Additional Information Great for Containers and Borders Great for butterflies and other pollinators Ships starting in mid to late March Key Planting Tips Plant in full sun crown 1-2” below the soil.
 Space ball dahlias about 2’ apart from any neighbor.
 Plant when the soil is 60 degrees, well past any frost danger.
 Dahlias love soil that is close to neutral and do well in slightly acidic or slightly alkaline soils.You can amend soil with 10-10-10 or something similar.
 Just make sure the first number (nitrogen) is 5 or 10.
 You can fertilize every 4 weeks to help achieve large blossoms.
 Don’t water until the Dahlia sprouts.
 If your soil is very dry, water the soil first and then let it stand for 30 minutes before planting.
 Mulch around your plant leaving bare dirt directly above the tuber.